FI:MA015 Graph Algorithms - Course Information

 - Timetable of Seminar Groups:

-Knowledge of basic graph algorithms, to the extent covered by the course IV003 Algorithms and Data Structures II.
+Knowledge of basic graph algorithms and datastructures.
 Specifically, students should already understand the following datastructures and algorithms: Graphs searching: DFS, BFS.
-Network flows: Ford-Fulkerson, Golderg (push-relabel).
-Minimum spanning trees: Boruvka, Jarnik (Prim), Kruskal.
+Network flows: Ford-Fulkerson.
+Minimum spanning trees: at least one of Boruvka, Jarnik (Prim), Kruskal.
 Shortest paths: Bellman-Ford, Dijkstra.
-Datastructures: heaps (incl.
-Fibonacci), disjoint set (union-find), ...
+Datastructures: priority queues, heaps (incl.
+Fibonacci), disjoint set (union-find).

 - Course Enrolment Limitations